brakf/cdk-custom-resource-workspaces/README.md

 Deployment will take some time (5 - 10 minutes).
 Afterwards you can verify it by checking the following in AWS Console:

-1. If Directory Registration was sucessful
+1. If Directory Registration was successful

     https://eu-west-1.console.aws.amazon.com/workspaces/home?region=eu-west-1#directories:directories